elahe-badali/LLM/README.md

 # LLM
-My HomeWorks in Large Language Models course in Sharif University of Technology
+My homework in the Large Language Models course at Sharif University of Technology.